-The RTT-KAT program, run through Vancouver Island University and supported by Island Health Authority, takes place over 12 weeks and is currently registered as a quality improvement project within the health authority.
+The RTT-KAT program takes place over 12 weeks.
 Our extensive intake process consists of 3 separate appointments, each with separate members of our team, including an experienced psychiatrist and an MD with specialized ketamine training.
 Within the 12 week program, participants have the opportunity to take part in three medicine-assisted therapy sessions (imbedded within the community of practice setting) and will have the opportunity to gain resources from trained professionals (EFT, functional medicine).

 The RTT-KAT program was co-developed by dozens of thought leaders with decades of experience in medicine, psychiatry, spiritual health, psychotherapy, cultural safety & inclusion, somatic energy modalities, and research.
 Based on evidence and informed by our internationally trained and recognized team, we aim to activate the innate, individual and collective human capacity for healing and resilience.